-Qatar's National Vision 2030 and the National Development Strategy of 2018-2022 aims at sustaining economic prosperity through economic infrastructure development, economic diversification and private sector development.
-Being one of the leading banks in the country, the Bank continues to play a significant role in the State of Qatar and after the blockade, the Bank organised knowledge sharing sessions with its customers and showcased Qatar's resilience, development, and performance.
-Furthermore, on 5th March 2018, Doha Bank launched Qatar's first Exchange Traded Fund, which provides investors an opportunity to participate in the growth of the Qatari market.
-Projects related to the 2022 FIFA World Cup will be completing between now and 2022 whilst competition within Qatar for mandates in relation to these new investments has intensified.
-As a result, the Wholesale Banking Group has adopted a strategy to diversify its asset base and to increase its revenue share.
+Qatar's National Vision 2030 aims at sustaining economic prosperity through economic infrastructure development, economic diversification and private sector development.
+Being one of the leading banks in the country, the Bank continues to play a significant role in the State of Qatar and after the Qatar Blockade, the Bank organised knowledge sharing sessions with its customers and showcased Qatar's resilience, development, and performance.
+Furthermore, on 5 March 2018, the Bank launched Qatar's first Exchange Traded Fund, which provides investors an opportunity to participate in the growth of the Qatari market.
+The Wholesale Banking Group has adopted a strategy to diversify its asset base and to increase its revenue share.
 In parallel, the Wholesale Banking Group is actively engaged in developing and offering new products and services to its clients.

-Corporate Finance & Advisory Division
+Corporate Finance & Advisory Sector